ISSArt-LLC/ISSArt-LLC.github.io/posts/2017-03-17-smart-version-control-for-project-managers.md

 ![](/static/img/2017/03/scheme_13.png)

 Junior can keep on building his garden house as long as he needs.
-At the same time, “develop” branch is ready for release.
+At the same time, "develop" branch is ready for release.
 Will the client be satisfied?
 Of course!

 ![](/static/img/2017/03/Illustration-of-house-and-satisfied-man.png)

 Before release delivery, we must test it carefully.
-To start testing, Eeyore and Junior make sure that integration tests succeed in “develop” branch.
-After that, they merge it to “testing” and deploy “testing” branch on the test server.
+To start testing, Eeyore and Junior make sure that integration tests succeed in "develop" branch.
+After that, they merge it to "testing" and deploy "testing" branch on the test server.

 ![](/static/img/2017/02/15.png)

 Please note that testing doesn't block further development.
 Junior catches up the pool feature very early and resolves the conflicts slowly and carefully.
-Once the garden house is ready, Junior is free to merge it to “develop” – it won't interrupt release testing because the branch policy doesn't allow Junior to merge his code to “testing”.
+Once the garden house is ready, Junior is free to merge it to "develop" – it won't interrupt release testing because the branch policy doesn't allow Junior to merge his code to "testing".

 ![](/static/img/2017/02/16.png)